UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 [25 rows x 13 columns]
 ```

-Any rows that are not present in the both dataframes is replaced with
+If we scroll to the right we can see any rows that are not present in
-`NaN`.
-That’s because we are using a default argument `join='outer'`
+both dataframes are replaced with `NaN`.
+That’s because we are using a
+default argument `join='outer'`.

 Notes: Script here